FunAndHelpfulDragon/python-Functions/docs/source/Modules/Encryption.rst

 .. note::
     External module required!!!
     If you wish to use this module, please go and download `Cryptography`_.
-Otherwise this module is useless
+Otherwise this module is useless.
+    Use `pip install PythonFunctions[encryption]` to get the required modules.

 .. _Cryptography: https://pypi.org/project/cryptography/